Str4ken/unity/README.md

 ### Double check

-The project_number `683044187809` and the package name `com.mibin.unity` should be replaced by your information.
+Package name `com.example.unity` should be replaced by your information.

 After entering the credentials run `git update-index --skip-worktree android/app/src/main/AndroidManifest.xml ios/Runner/AppDelegate.swift secrets.json` to tell git that changes in these files will not be tracked anymore.